finos/common-domain-model/CONTRIBUTING.rst

 How to Contribute
 =================

-This purpose of this section is to provide guidance for accepting contributions into the CDM by the wider industry community including market participants, trade associations and technology or service vendors.
+The purpose of this section is to provide guidance for accepting contributions into the CDM by the wider industry community including market participants, trade associations and technology or service vendors.
 It describes:

 - What a Contributor should do to edit and contribute to the CDM
 - What a Reviewer should do to review the changes